 What happens if you do not pay Council Tax

-If you do not pay your Council Tax bill by the due date, we will start taking further steps to recover the money.
+If you do not pay your Council Tax by the due date, we will take steps to recover the money you owe.

 First reminder notice